 What is the Extended Northern Runway?

-By dividing the existing runway in two with a generous central buffer zone, we create two in-line runways, allowing aircraft to simultaneously land on one and take off on the other.
+By dividing the existing runway in two with a 650m safety area, we create an extended single runway with two separate runway strips, allowing aircraft to simultaneously land on one and take off on the other.
 This provides the same much needed new capacity as a 3rd runway.

 The runway extension would mean re-routing a short section of the M25 which, unlike Heathrow Airport Ltd's scheme is well to the south of the M4 junction, providing an opportunity to widen this key artery and ease